harunyorulmaz/IB-Math-PBL-Examples/README.md

-# IB Mathematics: Technology-Enhanced Problem-Based Learning Tasks
+# IB Mathematics: Flipped Exploration and Mathematical Modeling Tasks

 This repository includes supplementary files for the article:
 **"Innovative Pedagogical Practices in IB Mathematics Classrooms: Technology, Modeling and Critical Thinking"**